apache/zeppelin/docs/manual/notebookashomepage.md

 ./bin/zeppelin-deamon stop
 ./bin/zeppelin-deamon start
 ```
 That's it!
-Open your browser and navigate to Zeppelin and see your customized homepage.
+Open your browser and navigate to Apache Zeppelin and see your customized homepage.

 <br />
 ## Show notebooks list in your custom homepage
-If you want to display the list of notebooks on your custom Zeppelin homepage all
+If you want to display the list of notebooks on your custom Apache Zeppelin homepage all
 you need to do is use our %angular support.

 Add the following code to a paragraph in you home page and run it... walla! you have your notebooks list.